-Anthurium clarinervium (Velvet Cardboard Anthurium) Indoor, Propagation and Problems
+Anthurium clarinervium (Velvet Cardboard Anthurium) Care Indoors, Propagation & Problems

-Anthurium clarinervium (Velvet Cardboard Anthurium) prefers bright indirect light, moderately warm and humid conditions and moist, fertile, aroids potting mix coupled with fortnightly feeding during the growing period.
+Anthurium clarinervium (Velvet Cardboard Anthurium) prefers bright indirect light, warm and humid conditions, and moist, fertile, chunky potting mix coupled with fortnightly feeding during the growing period.

 Anthurium clarinervium often called Velvet Cardboard Anthurium is one of the rare Anthurium varieties which is liked for its venation pattern whose 1 cm wide veins vary in color between ivory and light green.